Dream Tracking: A Primer

 Once you’ve decided how you’re going to document your dreams, here’s what to keep in mind as you write:

-- Add dream journaling to your morning routine.
 Recording your dreams is best done in the morning when thoughts are fresh and you haven’t had time to over-process things.
 Keep your dream journal within arm’s reach of your bed and get started first thing.
-Think of it as an excuse to stay under your cozy Down Duvet for an extra five minutes.
+Think of it as an excuse to stay under your cozy down duvet for an extra five minutes.
 If you’re using an app, make sure you can pick up your phone or computer and go straight to your dream tracker without opening anything else.

 Many people say that the more they journal, the better they get at recalling their dreams, so don’t worry if it’s slow going at first.
 Ease yourself into it at whatever pace feels right, and allow yourself time to explore what techniques work best for you.
 Happy tracking!